Note: Not all unique aspects of the job are covered by this job description.

 Coordinate publication/editorial schedules, and monitor process in consultation with supervisor or client.

-Work within deadlines and cost constraints of clients.
+Work within deadlines and cost constraints.

-Coordinate and facilitate publication process with writers, editors, photographers, vendors, and contractors.
+Coordinate with writers, editors, photographer and others.

 * - Other duties may also be assigned